Knox County Courts – A Practical Guide to Court Records and Services

 Adoptions and Name Changes

 Adoption proceedings are filed and heard in the Probate/Juvenile Division.
 These records are confidential and not available through public search tools.
-Name change petitions are also filed in Probate Court and, once granted, are part of the public record.
+Name change petitions are also filed in Probate Court and, once granted, become part of the public record.

 Searching Probate Records

-Court forms for probate proceedings, guardianships, and other filings can be obtained from the Probate Court’s website or from the Supreme Court of Ohio’s standardized forms page.
-The Probate Court operates Monday through Friday, 8:00 a.m. to 4:00 p.m., and is closed on weekends and legal holidays.
-Property records filed with the county are separately maintained by the Knox County Recorder’s Office at 117 East High Street, Suite 114, Mount Vernon, OH 43050, Phone: (740) 393-6755 The Recorder offers online access to property documents filed from September 1981 to the present as well as historical records filed before September 1981.
+Property records filed with the county are separately maintained by the Knox County Recorder’s Office at 117 East High Street, Suite 114, Mount Vernon, OH 43050, Phone: (740) 393-6755.
+The Recorder offers online access to property documents filed from September 1981 to the present, as well as historical records filed before September 1981.